-This finding was validated in the predicted 5´ UTR of another gene, mraY.
-Protein production is diminished in cells lacking bS21-2 when the wild-type mraY 5´ UTR is assessed.
-A construct with an ideal SD, though, led to no significant difference in GFP production in cells with or without bS21-2 (Figure 2C).
-Together, these data suggest that genes with perfect SD sequences do not require bS21-2 for efficient translation; in other words, an ideal SD may lead to such efficient translation that it can overcome any regulation by bS21-2.
-However, there are many genes not impacted by bS21-2 that have non-perfect SDs (i.e. tul4), indicating that there is another component of the 5´ UTR that leads to increased translation in cells with bS21-2.
+We replicated the impact of a perfect SD on responsiveness of UTRs to bS21-2 when assessing reporter fusions to the predicted 5´ UTR of another gene, mraY.
+As shown in Fig 1B, the mraY 5´ UTR is responsive to bS21-2- we found reduced reporter expression in cells lacking bS21-2 compared to cells with bS21-2.
+However, modification of the imperfect mraY SD to an ideal SD resulted in no significant difference in GFP production in cells with or without bS21-2 (Figure 2C).
+It is worth noting that in each of these cases, the addition of a perfect SD leads to increased total reporter production.
+These data suggest that genes with perfect SD sequences do not require bS21-2 for efficient translation; in other words, an ideal SD may lead to such efficient translation that any regulation by bS21-2 becomes negligible.
+However, there are many genes not impacted by bS21-2 that have non-perfect SDs (i.e. tul4), indicating that there is another component of the 5´ UTR that results in responsiveness to bS21-2.

-Predicted secondary structures of 5´ UTRs do not impact bS21-2 modulation

-The secondary structure of mRNA molecules has long been known to impact translation initiation (Hall et al. 1982; de Smit and Van Duin 1994).
-We hypothesized that the secondary structure of mRNAs that are differentially expressed in cells with or without bS21-2 may play a role in altered translation.
-We predicted the secondary structure of the pdpA 5´ UTR using RNAfold, made targeted mutations to disrupt the predicted stem-loop structure, and generated β-galactosidase reporters at the Tn7 site in LVS and ΔbS21-2 (Figure 3A).
-We also made complementary mutations to revert the secondary structure without maintaining the original sequence.
-In designing each mutation, we ensured that there was no significant disruption to the Shine-Dalgarno or start codon.
-Though there were decreases in the overall production of β-galactosidase for each of these mutations compared to the wild-type 5´ UTR, the ratio of protein production between LVS and ΔbS21-2 was not impacted, suggesting that the secondary structure of this 5´ UTR does not play a role in translation modulation by bS21-2.

-Sequence-specific motifs found in the 5´ UTR of genes governed by bS21-2 do not impact production of GFP from a regulated 5´ UTR
+Sequence-specific motifs found in the 5´ UTR of genes governed by bS21-2 do not alter bS21-2 responsiveness